Functions#

 This function never returns

-(which is 0)- Returns:
+GROUP_ID_INVALID(which is 0)- Returns:

 A constantly incrementing unsigned integer, which might overflow back to 0 at some point.

-- util_seqnum_compare(s1: int, s2: int) int #
+- util_seqnum_compare(s1: int, s2: int) int#

 Compare two sequence numbers, handling wraparound.